Sepulveda Transit Corridor: Initial proposed routings and modes

 In July 2019, Metro released a third refined rail concept after community input.
 These mainly covered the same routes but with a station added at Santa Monica Boulevard Station in reaction to public feedback.
 Both costs and ridership projections were higher for these proposals.

 The feasibility study for both phases was completed and presented in November 2019, with no significant refinement from the July 2019 presentation.
 The study said that additional research was needed on whether the project would need to relocate or maneuver around a nine-foot wide DWP water pipe called the "Sepulveda Feeder."
 Additional studies were also called for on general station locations, tunnel design configuration, rider transfer patterns, and the identification of costs and cost reductions.
 The study also called for more information to be gathered on the impact of the Santa Monica Fault near Santa Monica Boulevard.
 The Metro Board then commenced the NEPA and CEQA scoping process.

-Two engineering firms were chosen to prepare pre-development materials for the two potential modes.
-Monorail proposals were developed by BYD LA SkyRail Express, while heavy rail work proposals were prepared by Bechtel.
-By December 2021, six alternatives had been prepared for further consideration: three heavy rail and three monorail (one of which included a separate automated people mover to serve UCLA).
-On June 16, 2022, Metro reported that 93% of public comments favored a heavy rail option versus 7%, which favored monorail.
+Two consortia were chosen to prepare pre-development materials for the two potential modes.
+Monorail proposals are being developed by BYD LA SkyRail Express, while heavy rail (HRT) work proposals are being by Bechtel.
+By December 2021, six alternatives had been prepared for further consideration: three heavy rail options and three monorail options (one of which included a separate automated people mover to serve UCLA).